A Roller Coaster Ride

 Just because my sister took that title away from me

-It’s all thanks to her nature coz she’s so goody-goody
+Thanks to her nature, she’s so goody-goody

 Life is a roller coaster ride